 - $10 USD (minimum campaign lifetime budget).

-Based on experience, it is hard to run a successful campaign on the LinkedIn ads platform with a monthly budget under $2,000 USD.
+Based on experience, it is hard to run a successful campaign on the LinkedIn ads platform with a monthly budget of under $2,000 USD.
 Consider investing $5,000 USD per month to see reasonable results.
 For shorter campaigns, never go for below $250 USD which should be a bare minimum.

 Launching LinkedIn Ads